 Services provided include:

 - Providing individual and collective psychological treatment

-- Training field staff
+- Training and qualifying the field staff